-In Table 1 is a summary of several kinds of references analyzed in the 1972-2006 Wal-Mart annual reports (hereafter W-M AR), and the 10K documents (a more detailed version of the annual report) filed with the Securities and Exchange Commission (SEC).
-Wal-Mart has been the designation of the 'Wal-Mart Discount City' store since 1962, and reports begin when its shares could be traded on the New York Stock Exchange.
-In the first column of Table 1 the dates and CEOs of the report are listed because it is possible that the stylistics of the reports, including how Sam Walton (SW) is referenced, changed when Ronald Mayer (RM), then David Glass (DG), and finally H. Lee Scott (LS) became CEOs.
-The second column cites mentions of the founding narratives (there are many versions), where we assume there will be mention of Sam Walton.
-Further, it is worth noting where founding narratives are not mentioned, or are mentioned but without reference to Sam Walton.
+In Table 1 is a summary of several kinds of references analyzed in the 1972-2006 Wal-Mart Annual Reports (hereafter W-M AR), and the 10-K documents filed with the Security and Exchange Commission (SEC).
+Wal-Mart was the designation of the "Wal-Mart Discount City" store since 1962, and reports begin with the Corporation being traded on the NY Stock Exchange.
+In the first column the dates and CEO's of the report are listed because it is possible that changes in stylistics of the report, including how Sam Walton (SW, in the table) is referenced, changes when Ronald Mayer (RM), then David Glass (DG), and finally H. Lee Scott (LS) are CEOs.
+The second column cites mentions of the founding narratives (there are many versions) where we assume there will be mention of Sam Walton.
+Further, it is worth noting where founding narratives are not mentioned, or mentioned but without reference to Sam Walton.
 In the third column, we focus in on 'spirit' references.
 Fourth, we document references to 'Mr. Sam' in the report.
-Finally, we look at the charisma of Wal-Mart's four CEOs by examining instances of the 'emotional labor' theme.
+Finally, we look at the charisma of Wal-Mart's four CEOs by examining the instances of the "emotional labor" theme.